 MVLR

-The multivariate linear regression (MVLR) is the most simple machine learning model.
+The multivariate linear regression (MVLR) is the most simple machine learning model of the chosen models.
 This model looks at the linear relations between multiple input features.
 Then when all the coefficients are known a prediction can be made (Liu, et al., 2019).

-Because of the relation between the input variables and the output, the output is a higher dimension.
+Because of the relation between the input variables and the output, the output is of a higher dimension.
 So the output is not a (linear) line.

 SVR